 As of March 13, 2020, we have suspended all in-person workshops until further notice, to reduce the threat to community health posed by COVID-19.
 We continue to offer the PowerPlay workshop via Zoom.

-This workshop aims to educate students about the law, discrimination and marginalized groups.
+This workshop explores the law, discrimination, and marginalization.
 Students are encouraged to critically examine social conventions and their own (mis)conceptions about equality.
-We use games and activities to start discussions about discrimination and its implications, and introduces the Charter of Rights and Freedoms and section 15 (the equality rights provision).
+We use games and activities to start discussions about discrimination and its implications, and introduce the Charter of Rights and Freedoms and section 15 (the equality rights provision).

 Designed for Law 12 and Social Justice 12 classrooms, but suitable for other groups, this curriculum provides tools that can be used by teachers to frame discussions around discrimination.
-There are also several follow-up activities based on important Canadian legal cases that illustrate key equality principles and can be used to continue the conversation around marginalization.
+There are also several follow-up activities based on important Canadian legal cases that illustrate key equality principles and can be used to continue the conversation.

 WHO IS IT FOR?

 The workshop was developed for students taking Law 12 or Social Justice 12 in British Columbia but is suitable for any group interested in exploring the connection between social justice and the Charter.
 We are able to facilitate the workshop in Vancouver, but anyone is welcome to use the curriculum in their classroom.

 WHO ARE THE FACILITATORS?